BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

   }
 ],
 ```
-*Alternatively, you could replace `url` with the schema JSON file path (e.g. could be where you place IDEHelpers or Osi.lua files).
-It should work with the URL though, and this way you'll always have an up-to-date schema.
+\* Alternatively, you can replace the `url` value with the path to the schema JSON file (e.g., where you place IDEHelpers or Osi.lua files).
+However, using the URL above is recommended, as it ensures you automatically have an up-to-date schema for development as MCM updates are released.

 3. This might require a Reload Window or just reopening your editor, but you're done!
 You won't need to do this again, and the schema file will be always up-to-date with MCM releases.